Skip to content

 Introduction

-F Minor 7th chord on the piano
+The F Minor 7th chord in root position on a piano keyboard, notes F, Ab, C, Eb.

 The F Minor 7th chord is a four-note chord made up of F, A♭, C, and E♭.
 It is built from a root, minor third, perfect fifth, and minor seventh.